Follow Along on SkillCat: "Wiring Diagrams" Course!

 Components that receive less voltage, like a 24V coil, will be placed on the control side of the diagram.
 Components that receive higher voltage, like a 240V compressor, will be placed on the line side of the diagram.

-A ladder diagram will have all components on the line side of the circuit between two vertical lines labeled L1 and L2.
+A ladder diagram will have all components on the line side of the electronic circuit between two vertical lines labeled L1 and L2.
 L1 and L2 represent the two poles on an AC power supply.
 L1 and L2 provide power to the components on the line side of the circuit.

 It is important to note that the two sides of a circuit are not separate systems.
 The line side and control side refer to components that receive power from different sources.